thomasverleye/iaap/4-types-of -disabilities.md

 #### `[CONSUMER]` Cannot read print
 - Optical character recognition software can convert scanned images of text into digital text readable by screen readers.
 - Information can be placed online or in other digital formats to be read using their own assistive technologies.

+## Low Vision
+People with low vision can see, but their vision is still quite far from perfect even with powerful corrective lenses.
+Those who have low vision may be unable to see well enough to drive or read most printed text unless they enlarge it.
+Low vision isn't a single condition.

+As they have different conditions they will also use different assitive technologies to use digital devices:
+- Screen magnification (to enlarge small text);
+- Screen readers (helpfull for them to hear the text as well);
+- Color Customization (for better contrast or to avoid bright white light)

+### Challenges & Solutions for people with Low Vision

+#### `[GENERAL]` Small text can be hard to read
+- Screen magnifiers can enlarge the items on the screen to make them easier to read.
+- Utilities to enhance contrast, change colors, or alter other aspects of visual appearance can improve legibility.
+- Screen readers can supplement screen magnifiers by reading interfaces and content out loud to users through synthesized speech.
+- Self-voicing interfaces (eg ATMs) and applications can communicate to users without the need for a screen reader.
+- Alternative large print versions of small print text can make printed materials easier to read.
+- Alternative digital versions of printed materials can give users the ability to read the materials using their own assistive technologies.

+#### `[GENERAL]` Low contrast text can be hard to read
+- Software or hardware options can enhance the contrast of digital text.
+- Interface designers and content creators can choose color combinations with high enough contrast to easily read.